-The Sassanid palace of Sarvestan, with two grand chahartaq structure, is registered as one of the sites of the Sassanid Axis in Fars (a group of Sassanid monuments in Fars province) in the world heritage list by UNESCO.
+The Sassanid palace of Sarvestan(Sarvestan Palace), with two grand chahartaq structure, is registered as one of the sites of the Sassanid Axis in Fars (a group of Sassanid monuments in Fars province) in the world heritage list by UNESCO.

 Local people know these chahartaq as Qasr-e Sasan, or Chartagh.
 But these ancient structures are internationally known as Sarvestan Palace.
 As mentioned, Sarvestan Palace is a chahartaq structure reminiscent of fire temples that belonged to pre-Islamic era in Iran.